-We have had two further meetings in the summer, although – as with lacing up your trainers – all things PD take longer than we would hope.
-The enthusiasm of the group was sadly not appreciated or managed by the hosts, the numbers dwindled for many reasons* and even the chair struggled to find availability in her diary.
+We had two further meetings that summer, although – as with lacing up your trainers – all things PD take longer than we would hope.
+The enthusiasm of the group was sadly not appreciated or managed well by the hosts, the numbers dwindled for many reasons* and even the chair struggled to find availability in her diary.

 * The problem with holding a day-time meeting for YOPs – also known as working age PWPs – is that they tend to spend most of their time during the week working.
 While the current benefits system has such a limited understanding of PD – let alone YOPD – this need to work and earn is unlikely to change any time soon.

 Among the diminishing group there’s still lots of talk of ‘working together’ and every so often there is a glimmer of hope and even a minor breakthrough.
 Perhaps there’s now an understanding of a previous misunderstanding… We don’t need to gather together under a charity brand – PUK, CPT, Spotlight – we already have a brand.
 It’s simply YOPD.
 Dig out your diagnosis letter, if it says ‘Young Onset Parkinson’s Disease’ you have automatic membership.